How much government spending will Trump cut before 2027?

 Contract Snapshot

-The provided page content ("How much government spending will Trump cut 2026?
-Odds & Predictions") describes the market topic but does not contain the specific contract rules, resolution triggers, key dates, or special settlement conditions.
-Therefore, it is not possible to extract this information from the given text.
+The provided page content, "How much government spending will Trump cut 2026?
+Odds & Predictions," is a market title and does not contain the specific rules for resolution.
+Therefore, it is not possible to extract the triggers for YES/NO resolution, key dates, or any special settlement conditions from the information provided.

 Available Contracts